Graphical user interface¶

 - Spectral matching: spectral convention adopted for spectral matching

-- Scaling: the scaling function of the color map (default: linear)
+- Default scaling: the scaling function of the color map (default: linear)

-- Color map: the default color for the raster image (default: inferno)
+- Default color map: the default color for the raster image (default: inferno)

-- Percentile ranks: the default clip level for the color map (default: 99.9%)
+- Default percentile ranks: the default clip level for the color map (default: 99.9%)